 By now you probably have a good understanding of what web accessibility is and what it aims to focus on.
 However, while full inclusion is the ultimate goal, there are certain impairments that jump out right away.

 Probably the first thing that comes to mind is visual problems that include everything from poor eyesight to partial or complete blindness.
 For these people using the web is just as essential as it is for the rest of us.
-The obvious solutions to help are text to Braille converters and/or text to speech.
+The obvious solutions to help are text to Braille converters and/or text to ai voice generators.
 There’s only so much you can do from a webpage but configuring it to seamlessly display larger text and images is a good first step, as is implementing alternatives to color-coding for links (like underlining or using a different font) to help out the colorblind.

 Textual content won’t be a problem for those with hearing impairments, but videos and audio files can be.
 Be sure to use videos that are closed captioned, or maybe even have a sign language addition so everybody can understand the content on display.